cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

   in big-endian byte order.
 - random_integer_uniform(M, N): Generate a random, uniformly distributed integer R such that M <= R < N.
-- inverse_mod(n, p): Compute the multiplicative inverse of n mod p where p is prime.
+- inverse_mod(x, n): Compute the multiplicative inverse of x mod n.
 - len(s): The length of a byte string, in octets.

 # Blind Signature Protocol Overview {#overview}